 Kelly Slater (@kellyslater)

 Like skateboarders, surfers are also seen as creative thinkers.
-Champion surfer Kelly Slater helps keep that belief alive with his Instagram shots, including this beauty from his last visit to Australia.
+Champion surfer Kelly Slater helps keep that belief alive with his Instagram shots, including this beauty.
 Picturesque shot there, Kelly.

 Scott Pendlebury (@sp_10)

 Magpie superstar Scott Pendlebury is a leader amongst his AFL contemporaries on Twitter, Facebook and Instagram.
 With nearly 2,500 followers, Pendles is giving his fans a great insight into his life away from football and what keeps him grounded when not tearing up the MCG.

 Like Slater above, surfing legend Mick Fanning is a lover of Instagram.
 As he does so much travelling throughout the year, Instagram is wonderful to not only let his fans know what he is up to, but also let them know where he is!

 Brazilian soccer superstar Kaka was one of the first sports stars to embrace Instagram.
 Hala, Madrid